TrivadisPF/platys-modern-data-platform/dynamic-stack/README.md

 1.0.0         | Initial, first version

-To build the docker image locally, perfrom
+If you want to build the docker image locally, perform (this is not necessary if you follow the installation instructions below).

 ```
 docker build -t trivadis/modern-data-platform-stack-generator:1.0.0 .